graemeboulton/job-insights-project/powerbi/README.md

 # Power BI

-Use PBIX or PBIT templates.
-Consider Git LFS for PBIX.
+Here you can find the PBIX file for the project.